DimiKont/MIPS-Single-Cycle/README.md

 # Implementation of a 32-bit Single Cycle MIPS Processor. <br>

-**NOTE** This specific processor does not support the jump instruction
+**NOTE:** This specific processor does not support the jump instruction

 ### The Instruction Memory in this specific example contains the following instructions:
 ```vhdl